calcitem/GridTimer/CATCHER_INTEGRATION.md

 When an error occurs on Android:

-1. User sees an error report dialog with details
+1. User sees a full-page error report with:
+   - Error message
+   - Complete stack trace
+   - Device information
+   - Accept and Cancel buttons
 2. User can choose to:
    - **Accept**: Opens the system's default email app with pre-filled error report
-   - **Cancel**: Dismisses the dialog and continues using the app
+   - **Cancel**: Closes the error page and continues using the app
 3. Error is automatically saved to a file for later retrieval
 4. If no email app is installed, the system will prompt the user to install one

 **Note**: Make sure your device has an email app (Gmail, Outlook, etc.) installed to send error reports.

+**Android 11+ Requirement**: The app declares email client query intent in AndroidManifest.xml to enable email functionality.

 ## Testing